richardatval/www.yesproject.org/what-we-believe.md

 ---
 layout: default
 title: What we do
-summary: "Nihil impedit quo minus id quod maxime placea"
+summary: Nihil impedit quo minus id quod maxime placea
+published: true
 ---

 __Our work is made up of three core beliefs:__

-We believe in a better you by helping you to build a brighter future with our specialist needs and mentoring support and health and wellbeing programmes.
+We believe in a better you by helping you to build a brighter future with our specialist needs and mentoring support, health and wellbeing programmes.

 We support you to achieve qualifications and learn new skills by offering a range of courses.